 Every brand has a beginning and often times those beginnings mean a lack of funding.
 Sometimes, despite providing a quality product or service, a brand just isn’t doing as well as it could be, but can’t afford to hire some to develop the brand.
 Fortunately, there are things companies can do at minimal cost to develop and improve brand strategy.
-Read on to learn 6 ways to improve brand strategy without the use of costly tools.

 Sitting down and thinking about how you can develop your brand strategy is overwhelming and stressful.
 A lot is at stake when it comes to a company’s brand and there’s plenty of room to not get it right.
 What’s worse is thinking you’ll need a lot of money to make a brand successful.
 Fortunately, that’s not the case and there are ways of getting around the problem of money and improve your brand strategy at a minimal monetary cost.

 6 Ways to Improve Brand Strategy on a Budget

 1. Work on your brand voice

 One of the first things you can do to improve brand strategy is to work on your brand voice.
 Your brand voice is the attitude and value your brand gives when addressing its audience.
 Brand voice is your brand’s personality and if people can’t seem to hear it or simply don’t like it, you’ve got to make changes.

 In order to do anything about your brand’s voice, you first need to define your audience and what that audience thinks.
 Use brand awareness metrics to do just that.
 Get to know and understand your audience better by using focus groups and conducting surveys, or better yet, talk to different departments and team members within your company who speak directly with your audience.